 Now busier and slightly cleaner, it's still broadly level with the river, but this is difficult to appreciate given the huge flood defence which was built alongside it.
 For many years, after the flood wall was built the road remained dry, but recent changes to the river bed mean it now comes up through the drainage.

 The start of the road was diverted to meet the A32.
-A roundabout was added to access Sainsbury's, which used to be Manor Gardens Caravan Park and had a stream running through it.
+A roundabout was added to access Sainsbury's, which used to be Manor Gardens Caravan Park (the 'Manor' being the one on Wallington Hill) and had a stream running through it.
 Council records say that the Sainsbury's roundabout is actually named 'Old Manor Gardens Roundabout', though nobody would know this.

 Sainsbury's opened on 6 July 1993.
 It claimed that it offered relief for drivers who were getting stressed trying to access their Thackeray Mall store, but added that both would remain open.
 The bronze wall sculpture, which has been moved around a few times, was by David Backhouse and illustrates children throughout the ages.